arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ### Time of Flight (Distance) Sensor

 The onboard ToF sensor of the Nicla Vision is the VL53L1CBV0FY from ST®.
 It adds accurate and low power ranging capabilities to the Arduino® Nicla Vision.
-The invisible near infrared VCSEL laser (including the analog driver) is encapsulated together with receiving optics in an all-in-one small module located below the camera.
+The invisible near-infrared VCSEL laser (including the analog driver) is encapsulated with receiving optics in an all-in-one small module located below the camera.

 ![Onboard Time-of-Flight ranging sensor](assets/tof.png)